-It was the kind of publicity that no county needed, and especially Leitrim, which had put so much energy into building up a very successful river cruising and coarse angling tourism business that depended greatly on overseas visitors from the UK, and Europe.
+It was the kind of publicity that no county needed, especially Leitrim, which had put so much energy into building up a very successful river cruising and coarse angling tourism business that depended greatly on overseas visitors from the UK, and Europe.

-The Observer received many plaudits for its accurate, and even-handed coverage of the Don Tidey kidnapping that gave prominence to a front-page editorial which put the record straight and let the world know that the vast majority of the people of the county were outraged by the kidnapping and subsequent events.
+The Observer received many plaudits for its accurate, and even-handed coverage of the Don Tidey kidnapping gave prominence to a front-page editorial which put the record straight and let the world know that the vast majority of the people of the county were outraged by the kidnapping and subsequent events.

 A wave of economic change